 In conjunction with the submission of the annual budget, the CFO shall annually prepare a statement about the status of the fund balance in relation to this policy and present the findings to the Board.
-Should the CFO disclose that the stabilization funds will decline below five percent of the upcoming operating and debt service budget, a recommendation for fund-balance accumulation shall be included in the annual statement.
-For FY2019, with the known reduction of the stabilization fund below five percent, the CFO will develop a long-term plan to replenish fund balance to the prescribed five percent level.
+Should the CFO disclose that the stabilization funds will decline below five percent of the upcoming operating and debt service budget, a recommendation for fund balance accumulation shall be included in the annual statement.

-One-Time Revenue
+One-time Revenue

-The Board Policy states that revenue shall be considered to be one-time if it was not present in the prior fiscal year and if it is unlikely that it will be available in the following fiscal year, and further states that CPS shall not use one-time revenues to fund ongoing expenditures.
+The Board Policy states that revenue shall be considered one-time if it was not present in the prior fiscal year and if it is unlikely that it will be available in the following fiscal year.
+The policy further states that CPS shall not use one-time revenues to fund ongoing expenditures.
 To do so might mean that CPS would be unable to make up the gap created by the expiration of the one-time revenues in the next budget period, a situation that could lead to service cuts.
 Under the policy, one-time revenues would support only one-time expenditure items described below:

-- To retire the Board's debt - To fund major legal settlements or liability claims made against the Board - To fund necessary one-time equipment or capital spending required for the Board - To pay for costs related to an unforeseen emergency or natural disaster - To pay for specific education initiatives lasting no more than three years - To increase the size of CPS's budget-stabilization fund
+- To retire the Board's debt - To fund major legal settlements or liability claims made against the Board - To fund necessary one-time equipment or capital spending - To pay for costs related to an unforeseen emergency or natural disaster - To pay for specific education initiatives lasting no more than three years - To increase the size of CPS' budget stabilization fund